-The Resort Course
+The Radium Course

-Welcome to the Resort Course
+Welcome to the Radium Course

 Perched high over the Columbia Valley in the rugged terrain bordering Kootenay National Park, the course features tight, tree-lined fairways, undulating greens and dramatic elevation changes.
-The Resort Course can be forgiving to the average golfer – just like you would expect from an old friend – while offering challenges for the low handicapper, making it a perfect complement to The Springs.
+The Radium Course can be forgiving to the average golfer – just like you would expect from an old friend – while offering challenges for the low handicapper, making it a perfect complement to The Springs.

 Welcome to The Springs

 The Springs is set high along the banks of the mighty Columbia River.
 The wide open spaces of the Columbia Valley, the snow-capped Purcell Mountains to the west and the imposing Rockies to the east create a stunning backdrop for this meticulously maintained par 72 course.
 Add in relaxed, unpretentious atmosphere, attentive service and one of the best practice facilities in Canada and The Springs is a Canadian classic you’ll remember.